nabiloo19/v4/content/featured/HalcyonTheme/index.md

   - APIDog
 ---

-The [official developer documentation](https://docs.salla.dev/) of Salla Developers, where over 60,000 active stores are using its set of 300 various APIs.
+The [official developer documentation](https://docs.salla.dev/) for Salla Developers serves a growing ecosystem where over **5,000** developers are building, integrating, and publishing smart e-commerce app solutions for more than **65,000** Merchants.
+These businesses leverage a comprehensive set of **300** APIs to enhance and scale their operations.

-Not only that, but also writing [blogs](https://salla.dev/blog) and [tutorials](https://salla.dev/tutorial) that demonstrate the extensibility and of the API that powers the developers to build on top of the e-commerce platform.
+Beyond documentation, I contribute to the developer experience by writing [blogs](https://salla.dev/blog) and [tutorials](https://salla.dev/tutorial) that showcase the API's extensibility and empower developers to build on top of the Salla e-commerce platform.

-That gave me the power to be a developer advocate in the [Salla Community](https://t.me/salladev) to help supporting the user journey when integrating their services or building their apps on [Salla](https://salla.sa/).
+This role has also positioned me as a **Developer Advocate** in the [Salla Community](https://t.me/salladev), where I actively support developers in integrating their services and building their apps and themes on [Salla](https://salla.sa/).